mattmitchell6/box-node-passport-sample/README.md

 To install this example on your computer, clone the repository and install dependencies.

-Create new Box app and download JSON credentials...
+Create new Box custom app and add the generated configuration variables to the local.js file in the config folder (rename local.sample.js to local.js).

 ```bash